-The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Draft Strategy which is provided under Section 7.4.
+The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Strategy which is provided under Section 7.4.

-Implement a programme of station upgrades and enhancement; C1 C2 C3 P1 HH1 CH2 HH1 B1 B2 B3 M3 W1 W2 L1 CH1 M1 M2 W3 S1 Commentary on certain interactions: I Upgrading and enhancing train stations would contribute towards the attractiveness of public transport the interactions (SEOs C1 C2 C3 P1 HH1).
-Upgrading and enhancing certain structures could potentially conflict wi and relevant mitigation measures would have to be complied with (see Section 9).
-Ensure an appropriate level of train fleet, of an appropriate standard, to operate on the rail network C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: Replacement/refurbishment of the fleet would facilitate intensification of use of public transport thereby improvi CI C2 C3 P1 HH1). ng the status of SEOs relating to sustainable mobility an d associated interactions (SEOs Other Rail Investments - While the above projects set out the main activities in relation to the rail network, other smaller interventions will be undertaken during the period of the Strategy.
-These include: Renewal, replacement, upgrading of ticketing systems; Platform changes / additions at stations; Additional track works to enhance service efficiency; Rail safety systems; and Passenger information systems.
-HH1 HH1 B1 B2 B3 M3 W1 W2 L1 CH1 CH2 S1 M1 M2 W3 Commentary on certain interactions:
+Implement a programme of station upgrades and enhancement; C1 C2 C3 P1 HH1 CH2 HH1 B1 B2 B3 M3 W1 W2 L1 CH1 M1 M2 W3 S1 Commentary on certain interactions: Upgrading and enhancing train stations would contribute towards the attractiveness of public transport the interactions (SEOs C1 C2 C3 P1 HH1).
+Upgrading and enhancing certain structures could potentially conflict wand relevant mitigation measures would have to be complied with (see Section 9).
+Ensure an appropriate level of train fleet, of an appropriate standard, to operate on the rail network C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: I Replacement/refurbishment of the fleet would facilitate intensification of use of public transport thereby improve ing the status of SEOs relating to sustainable mobility of and associated interactions (SEO C1 C2 C3 P1 HH1).
+Other Rail Investments - While the above projects set out the main activities in relation to the rail network other smaller interventions will be undertaken during the period of the Strategy.
+These include: Renewal replacement, upgrading of ticketing systems; Platform changes / additions at stations; Additional works to maintain the operational efficiency of the train network and additional works to enhance service provision; Raisafety systems; and Passenger information systems. l, HH1 o HH1 B1 B2 B3 M3 W1 W2 L1 CH1 CH2 S1 M1 M2 W3